mrakgr/Trading-Journal/journal_2025.md

 Egh, look at them using these candlestick charts in live trading.
 Egh.

 There is no reason not to have these be footprint charts.

+12:20pm.
+On day 1 they learn about held bids and offers.
+Mike Mellafiore is holding a class teaching them about that.

+And I knew nothing about this.
+I wasn't thinking about this at all.
+It's a huge edge, but I spent so many years trying to interpret the patterns on the daily charts.
+It's like trying to master calculus without knowing arithmetic.

+Sigh...

+Ok, I have the DOM indicator.
+If I got a job I could momentum trading on ETFs using it now.
+Right now I think the market is a long.
+It's not really dropping despite all the bearish sentiment.

+Intraday trading is really good as a hobby.
+I want to learn it, I want to get good at it, and I want to make it my side job, but I don't want it to be my career.

+I am going to master the Open.